top of page

 All%20Hands%20In_edited.jpg

-Nonviolent Communication, also known as compassionate communication, offers a set of tools designed to help foster compassion and understanding both within ourselves and others.
+Nonviolent Communication, also known as compassionate communication, offers a set of tools designed to help foster compassion and understanding both within ourselves and with others.
 These tools can be used therapeutically, in conflict situations, or in everyday conversation.

-When faced with conflict, we often think our only choices are to stifle ourselves and give in to keep the peace, or to demand what we want though this may lead to a painful struggle.
+When faced with conflict, we often think our only choices are to stifle ourselves to keep the peace, or to demand what we want.
+This may lead to a painful struggle.
 Neither of these alternatives is very satisfying.
 Nonviolent Communication offers an alternative.
-It provides a way of expressing ourselves with full authenticity in a way that helps others to hear us, and a way of hearing what others wish we could understand.
-It also supports us in understanding ourselves.When we communicate in this way, conflict is less likely to drive us apart.
-Instead, transforming conflict can actually help us feel closer, and release locked up vitality.
-We find that even in aspects of our lives where there is little obvious conflict, things can start going more smoothly, and we can enjoy life more fully.
+It provides a way of expressing ourselves with full authenticity in a way that helps others to hear us, AND way of hearing what others wish we could understand.
+It also supports us in understanding ourselves.

 bottom of page